 Pre-removal detention centres

 Detention pending removal is usually carried out in specialised detention facilities.
 Since July 2014, when the CJEU ruled that detention for the purpose of removal of illegally staying third-country nationals has to be carried out in specialised detention facilities in all Federal States of Germany,[1] most Federal States which did not have specialised facilities before announced that the necessary institutions would be established; deportees were sent to facilities in other Federal States in the meantime.
-As of January 2023, not all Federal States have dedicated detention centres, since some Federal States use facilities jointly (see below).
+By the end of 2025, removal detention is still not available as a dedicated facility in every Federal State; several Länder rely on jointly used facilities, and some locations have been temporarily unavailable due to renovation/operational interruptions (see below).

 Between August 2019 and June 2022, due to a temporary change in the law, detention pending removal could also be carried out in regular prisons.
-Since 1 July 2022 the wording of the provision has changed back to: ‘As a rule, detention pending removal is to be carried out in specialised detention facilities.’[2]
+Since 1 July 2022 and following a CJEU ruling, the wording of the provision has changed back to: ‘As a rule, detention pending removal is to be carried out in specialised detention facilities.’[2]

-Plans for a combined facility, which nevertheless takes into account the separation of prisoners and pre-removal detainees, were announced in Bavaria during the summer of 2018.
+Plans for a combined facility, which nevertheless take into account the separation of prisoners and pre-removal detainees, were announced in Bavaria during the summer of 2018.
 According to media reports, both detention facilities are to be built on the same site in the town of Passau.
-However, the facility for detention pending removal will be separated from the other buildings by a wall and it will be separately accessible from the outside.[8]
-The facility was still under construction as of January 2024; the opening is planned for 2027.[9]
+However, the facility for detention pending removal will be separated from the other buildings by a wall and it will be separately accessible from the outside.[5]
+The opening of the facility is planned for 2027.[6]
 To this day, several pre-removal detention centres are former prisons turned into specialised facilities e.g. Büren in North Rhine-Westphalia, Eichstätt and Erding in Bavaria and Darmstadt-Eberstadt in Hesse.

 Munich Airport Hof |